ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork-Add-Rick.md

 <img src="./media/vmimage/vmimage-image-05.png"/>

-6. **Select** the "Power on this virtual machine" button to start the Virtual Machine.
+6. **Select** the "Power on this virtual machine" button to start up the Virtual Machine.

 **VMWare Player**